Security

 Webservice access limitations

-Security-relevant features that can be deactivated are:
+Features that can be disabled:

 status-page